xcat2/xcat-core/docs/source/advanced/hierarchy/appendix/appendix_c_migrating_mn_to_sn.rst

 Appendix C: Migrating a Management Node to a Service Node
 =========================================================

-If you find you want to convert an existing Management Node to a Service Node you need to work with the xCAT team.
-It is recommended for now, to backup your database, setup your new Management Server, and restore your database into it.
-Take the old Management Node and remove xCAT and all xCAT directories, and your database.
-See ``Uninstalling_xCAT
-<http://localhost/fake_todo>`_ and then follow the process for setting up a
+Directly converting an existing Management Node to a Service Node may have some issues and is not recommended.
+Do the following steps to convert the xCAT Management Node into a Service node:

+#. backup your xCAT database on the Management Node
+#.
+Install a new xCAT Management node
+#.
+Restore your xCAT database into the new Management Node
-SN as if it is a new node.
+#.
+Re-provision the old xCAT Management Node as a new Service Node